eclipse-hono/hono/example/mqtt-protocol-gateway-example/README.md

 ## Device Authentication

-A Hono protocol gateway is responsible for the authentication of the devices because the devices are not necessarily registered in Hono's device registry.
+A Hono protocol gateway is responsible for the authentication of the devices.
 This example implementation does not provide or require data storage for device credentials.
 Instead, it can only be configured to use a single demo device, which must already be present in Hono's device registry (see below).
 Client certificate based authentication is not implemented.